Official Events

 Your way into the eternal trophy table

-Official events in DR!FTCLUB create a binding format for the DR!FT competition across all performance classes.
-Clearly defined guidelines give selected events the status of "official" - regardless of location and organizer.
+Official events in the DR!FTCLUB create a binding format for the DR!FT competition across all performance classes.

 Why official events?